-The DC Care team liaises with many sector-specific professionals, all of which have many years’ experience in care, including solicitors, finance brokers, accountants and bank contacts on a daily basis and can provide contact details upon request.
+The DC Care team liaises with many sector-specific professionals, all of which have many years’ experience in care, including solicitors, finance brokers, accountants and bank contacts on a daily basis.
+We can provide contact details for sellers upon request.

 The due diligence process involves potential purchasers looking at your business in great detail, examining everything from management accounts to staff rotas and photocopier lease agreements.
 You can make the process easier for yourself by ensuring that all your accounts, records and paperwork are all in order prior to instructing us to market your care business.